Our Farmer Training Program

 Apprentices are on a rotating chore schedule for the greenhouse, livestock, and lunch clean up.
 One week out of every three each apprentice is the chore person and responsible for:

-Greenhouse: The chore person is responsible for watering the greenhouse during the week (during work time) and on the weekend as well.
-(If you are at a CRAFT meeting the farm manager will take care of midday
+Greenhouse: The chore person is responsible for watering the greenhouse during the week (during work time) and on the weekend as well (including non-work times).
+If you are at a CRAFT meeting the Farm manager will take care of midday watering.

-Livestock: The chore person is responsible for making sure the cows have water, feeding & watering the pigs and chickens, and looking in on the livestock at least once per day.
-The grazing will be managed as part of the general work day.
-(If you are going to the CRAFT meeting, you will need to do livestock chores before leaving for the farm visit.
+Livestock: The chore person is responsible for making sure the cows have water, electric fences are electrified, feeding & watering the pigs and chickens, and looking in on the livestock at least once per day.
+The grazing will be managed as part of the general workday.
+If you are going to the CRAFT meeting, you will need to do livestock chores before leaving for the farm visit.